phocks/phocks.github.io/_posts/2014-08-01-heavy-lifting.md

 title: Heavy Lifting
 ---

+> I never give you my pillow
+> I only send you my invitations
+> —The Beatles

 Second post, keeping it very brief as I have to be up tomorrow at 5am.
 Today, helping out at [my old workplace](http://www.karuna.org.au/) in Windsor.
 Tomorrow is their annual fundraising Art Market event, and I have agreed to open at dawn.

 Helping with the setup today, a few hours heavy lifting the likes I hadn't seen in a long long while.
 Summoned superhuman strength somehow.
 A strange feeling being back.